 - The theory, process and transformation of education

-- Social justice, activism and working within and against systems
+- Social justice, activism and working within and against systems as engaged learners

 - Future work as educators in schools, public or mental health, community, or other settings